top of page

 Jesus’ death made peace with God possible.
 There is no sane reason for the war to continue.

 It is over for those who have repented and trusted in Jesus Christ as their Savior and Lord.
-When an unwinnable war is over, it is reason to rejoice.
+When an unwinnable war is over.
+We rejoice in our reconciliation.

 We rejoice because of our glorious future.
 God’s glory is His incomprehensibly impressive quality of being.
 Light radiates from His presence.